 Medium and fine crushing of high hardness rocks (granite, basalt, river pebbles, etc.); high-standard projects requiring strict aggregate shape and gradation (e.g., highways, high-speed railways, hydroelectric dams); usually used in secondary and tertiary crushing.

-The travelling system is the ‘mobile core’ of the mobile crushing plant, which can be divided into two categories, crawler and tyre, according to the different driving methods, and there are significant differences between the two in terms of passability, applicability scenarios, cost, and so on.
+The travelling system is the ‘mobile core’ of the mobile crushing plant, which can be divided into two categories, crawler and tyre type, according to the different driving methods, and there are significant differences between the two in terms of passability, applicability scenarios, cost, and so on.

 Core features: